The benefits of contributing: example

 Michelle's monthly HOOPP pension at retirement

-By contributing for these leaves, Lucia will receive on average $503 more per month in retirement and a total of $150,900 more than Michelle between age 55 and age 80.
-Keep in mind, this example doesn’t factor in any inflation protection that may
+By contributing for these leaves, Lucia will receive on average $535 more per month at retirement and a total of $205,100 more than Michelle between age 55 and age 80.
+This assumes that their pensions continue to grow during retirement with an annual 2% cost-of-living adjustment, if provided by HOOPP in the future.

 Making contributions during her leave helped Lucia increase her pension by adding contributory service.
 Because Lucia’s contributory leave periods were subject to a past service benefit improvement approved by HOOPP, her pension grew even more.